cybersnow02/Debian-Update-ISO/README.md

 It is also used for Offline use, if you don't have access to the Internet or if you are a technician that want to update remote systems for an Intranet.
 These steps will create new ISOs that will supersede the ISOs you already downloaded/installed in the past, so it takes alot less disk space because only the updated packages are included in the Update-ISOs set.
-Remember: you cannot upgrade rom a different Major Release with these Update ISOs!
-For example, Upgrading from Debian Bookworm to Trixie cannot be done with these ISOs set.
-What work could be Debian 13.1 to 13.2 Upgrade or Debian 10.0 to 10.13.
+Remember: you cannot upgrade from a different Major Release with these Update ISOs!
+For example, Upgrading from Debian Bookworm to Trixie cannot be done.
+What could work for an upgrade (examples): Debian 13.1 to 13.2 or Debian 10.0 to 10.13.
 So don't delete your older ISOs!
 You will still need them!
 As soon as you will have your new Update-ISOs built, you can mount/burn them and add them to your system manually with these commands